Luan-o-l-s/Luan-o-l-s/README.md

 - ⚙️ Production Engineer
 - 📖 Currently studying data sience
-- 💻 Looking for my first oportunity in the tech area
+- 💻 Looking for my first opportunity in the tech world

 <!--
 **Luan-o-l-s/Luan-o-l-s** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.